 This however is not true.
-There are lot of easy beginner plants and popular fish out there to get you started into the world of planted tanks.
+There are a lot of easy beginner plants and popular fish out there to get you started into the world of planted tanks.

-Within this article we cover everything you need to know about planted aquariums.
-From some of the plants and fish you can stock, to how to set up a planted tank and different ways you can scape it.
+Within this article, we cover everything you need to know about planted aquariums.
+From some of the plants and fish, you can stock, to how to set up a planted tank and different ways you can scape it.

 Easy Aquarium Plants

 Let’s start by looking at some of the easiest and most beautiful aquarium plants to keep in home aquariums.

 Vallisneria also goes by the name American Eelgrass due to its appearance (it has long flattened green or red leaves).

 They should be planted into a coarse substrate as it will provide good aeration and allow essential nutrients to mix and the roots to branch out.

 It’s a very hardy and fast-growing species which makes it ideal for beginner hobbyists.